 Contrary to popular belief, rabid animals aren’t always snarling and foaming at the mouth, although that’s definitely an immediate red flag.
 Rabid animals can also appear disoriented, be biting or snapping at imaginary objects, or walking unsteadily.
-The Humane Society of the United States warns that they can also seem tame and appear to have no symptoms or fear of humans.
 Nocturnal animals – like skunks or raccoons – prefer the nightlife so if they’re out during the day, there’s a good chance they have rabies.

 What do you do if you're attacked?

 First, wash the wound thoroughly with soap and water and apply an antiseptic to clean it.
 Second, go to the doctor.
-Do not pass GO, do not collect $200.
-And don’t act tough and pretend it’s nothing because rabies bites are a very big deal.
+Rabies bites are a very big deal.
 Like many other diseases, rabies symptoms aren’t obvious for weeks or months, so it’s important to go to the doctor immediately after the incident.
 If you wait too long, the virus will travel through the nervous system, spreading to your vital organs and brain.
 At that point, it’ll be too late for doctors to do anything.

 What are the symptoms?

 When humans contract rabies, they don’t always show symptoms for weeks or months because the virus is essentially hiding from the immune system.
 However, some bites will cause a twitching or tingling near the wound.
-In addition to wound irritation, some people also experience symptoms like headaches, fevers, insomnia, or disorientation.
-But since they feel like the symptoms of other common illnesses or diseases, some people don’t think they have rabies.
+In addition to wound irritation, some people also experience symptoms like headaches, fevers, insomnia or disorientation.
 The second you are bitten or attacked by an animal, go to the doctor to get treated, especially if you suspect it’s a rabid animal.